openfaas/docs/docs/community.md

 * How do I become a contributor?

 Anyone is invited to contribute to the project in-line with the [contribution guide](https://github.com/openfaas/faas/blob/master/CONTRIBUTING.md) - you can also read the guide for ideas on how to get involved.

-We invite new contributors to join our Slack community.
-We would also ask you to propose any changes or contributions ahead of time, especially when there is no issue or proposal already tracking it.
+Key points:

+* Propose your idea in an issue
+* Always fill out the whole issue and PR template
+* Give the context of why you need this and what company you're working for
+* Don't start work on it until you receive approval from a maintainer

 Start here: [Contribute to the project](./contributing/get-started.md)